p3-insta485-clientside

 Note: Editing the code in the sandbox will trigger a re-render, which may affect the results.
 Don’t edit it until after you’ve observed the initial results.

-This is better, since we’re getting results, but the results are wrong!
+Now we’re getting results, but the results are wrong!
 The second request was for the query "aa", but one of the words in the results is “abacus,” which does not begin with “aa.”

 1. The first response to arrive was for the second request "aa".
 The List displays the results for "aa".